-Note 41 - Related party transactions 127
+Note 41 - Related party transactions 126

-PBE Standard (i) Controlling entity and ultimate controlling entity
+(i) Controlling entity and ultimate controlling entity

-IPSAS 20.26 The controlling and ultimate controlling party of [NAME - Trespectively 128 .
-TIER 1 N OT FOR PRO DFIT] is [ENTIT Y A] and [ENTITY B]
+The controlling and ultimate controlling party of [NAME - TIER 1 NOT FOR PROFIT] is [ENTITY A] and [ENTITY B] respectively.

-[INSERT DETAILS OF TRANSACTIONS BETWEEN THE CONTRO ULTIMATE CONTROLLING ENTITY, INCLUDING TERMS AND C Purchase and/or sale of goods Provision and/or receipt of services Provision and/or receipt of donations, grants, and Advance and/or receipt of loans ONS, INCLUI DING (BUT NO - ND/OR
+[INSERT DETAILS OF TRANSACTIONS BETWEEN THE CONTROLLING ENTITY AND ITS OWN CONTROLLING ENTITY AND/OR ULTIMATE CONTROLLING ENTITY, INCLUDING TERMS AND CONDITIONS, INCLUDING (BUT NOT LIMITED TO)]

+- Purchase and/or sale of goods

+- Provision and/or receipt of services

+- Provision and/or receipt of donations, grants, and/or sponsorship etc.

+- Advance and/or receipt of loans

 FOR EXAMPLE:

-IPSAS 20.27.1 Sale of goods During the period the Group sold goods [DETAIL] totalling S trade terms and conditions.
-At reporting date there as a to receivable, which is included within Trade receivables from written off or impaired during the period (2021: nil). otal of \$ XXX thousa nd (2021: \$ YY Y thousand) remaine d
+Sale of goods

+During the period the Group sold goods [DETAIL] totalling \$XXX thousand (2022: \$YYY thousand) to [ENTITY A] on normal trade terms and conditions.
+At reporting date there as a total of \$XXX thousand (2022: \$YYY thousand) remained receivable, which is included within Trade receivables from exchange transactions in Note 16.
+There were no amounts written off or impaired during the period (2022: nil).

-IPSAS 20.27.1 Receipt of services
+Receipt of services

-During the period the Group received services [DETAIL] tot normal trade terms and conditions.
-At reporting date there payable, which is included within Trade payables from exc during the period (2021: nil). e as a to otal of \$ XXX thousand (20 21: \$ YYY thousand) r remained
+During the period the Group received services [DETAIL] totalling \$XXX thousand (2022: \$YYY thousand) to [ENTITY B] on normal trade terms and conditions.
+At reporting date there as a total of \$XXX thousand (2022: \$YYY thousand) remained payable, which is included within Trade payables from exchange transactions in Note 29.
+There were no amounts forgiven during the period (2022: nil).

-IPSAS 20.27.1 Donations, grants, and sponsorship
+Donations, grants, and sponsorship

-During the period the Group provides goods [DETAIL] and s e.g., as part of ENTITY A's fundraising activities].
-Under no services provided would have been \$XXX thousand (2021: \$ respectively. ormal tr rade terms a and conditions , the value of the go ods and
+During the period the Group provides goods [DETAIL] and services [DETAIL] to [ENTITY A] for no charge [INSERT REASON, e.g., as part of ENTITY A's fundraising activities].
+Under normal trade terms and conditions, the value of the goods and services provided would have been \$XXX thousand (2022: \$YYY thousand) and \$XXX thousand (2022: \$YYY thousand) respectively.

-IPSAS 20.27.1 Advances made
+Advances made

-The Group has provided a short-term advance facility to advances are non-interest bearing and must be paid within payments received and additional advances made is presented n 120 da
+The Group has provided a short-term advance facility to [ENTITY A] for \$XXX thousand.
+Terms and conditions are that the advances are non-interest bearing and must be paid within 120 days.
+A reconciliation of opening and closing balances with payments received and additional advances made is presented below:

-2022 2021

-No ote \$'000 \$'000

-Opening balance (1 January) xxx XXX
+Closing balance (31 December) 15 xxx xxx

+Further advances made XXX XXX

 Repayments received (xxx) (xxx)

-Further advances made XXX XXX

-Closing balance (31 December) 15 xxx XXX
+Opening balance (1 January) xxx xxx

+Note 2023 \$'000 2022 \$'000

-IPSAS 20.27.1 Advances received
+Advances received

-The Group has been provided a short-term advance facility that the advances are non-interest bearing and must be pa balances with payments made and additional advances rec aid with in 120 days.
-A reconciliat
+The Group has been provided a short-term advance facility from [ENTITY B] for \$XXX thousand.
+Terms and conditions are that the advances are non-interest bearing and must be paid within 120 days.
+A reconciliation of opening and closing balances with payments made and additional advances received is presented below:

-127 Note that references to PBE IPSAS 20 above are in relation to not-for-profit entity disclosures, however the requirements and wordings are identical for public sector entities, except for PBE IPSAS 20.34(c) in respect to loans made to key management personnel where disclosure is only required for loans made that are not widely available to, or known about by, people who are not key management personnel.
-128 Note that this disclosure is required irrespective of whether there have been any transactions between the parties.
+&lt;sup>126 Note that references to PBE IPSAS 20 above are in relation to not-for-profit entity disclosures, however the requirements and wordings are identical for public sector entities, except for PBE IPSAS 20.34(c) in respect to loans made to key management personnel where disclosure is only required for loans made that are not widely available to, or known about by, people who are not key management personnel.

+&lt;sup>127 Note that this disclosure is required irrespective of whether there have been any transactions between the parties.

-Note 41 - Related party transactions (continued)129
+Note 41 - Related party transactions (continued) 128